molpopgen/fwdpy/_build/html/_sources/docs/regions.txt

-Modeling regional variation in mutation and recombination
+Example: Modeling regional variation in mutation and recombination
 ======================================================================

 Several of the simulation routines allow the details of the mutation and recombination models to vary along a "sequence" or "region".
-A user is able to specify the details of such variation by passing _lists_ to package functions.
+A user is able to specify the details of such variation by passing *lists* to package functions.
 For example, you are able to:

 * Vary the neutral mutation rate along a sequence.
 * Vary the distribution of selection coefficients (and the dominance associated with selected mutations) along a sequence.